 When working with metals, you need to be extra careful, especially about the temperature range.

 It is used where you need to give a metallic look to your 3D models.
 Finishing components and tools are commonly designed products which use these type of filament material.

 Choosing the Right 3D Printer Filament

 It is important to select the right 3D filament material in order to get the desired result.
 The minute you know the properties of the filaments, you can hand-picked the suitable material.

-By going through this article, you will have a sound knowledge of the common types of filament material being used for 3D printing, and it will help you in deciding the perfect material for your 3D project.
+By going through this article, you will have a sound knowledge of the common types of filament material being used for 3D printing and also STL files, and it will help you in deciding the perfect material for your 3D project.